When did Tour de Fat begin?

 Does the non-profit organization get a portion of the proceeds like past years?

 Our non-profit partners will continue to benefit financially from Tour de Fat.
 Some will earn proceeds from beer sales, others will receive a donation directly from New Belgium.
-Due to licensing and permitting variables from city to city, our non-profit partners will receive funds in different ways, but ultimately Tour de Fat is still a fundraiser for them.
+Due to licensing and permitting variables from city to city, our non-profit partners will receive funds in different ways, but ultimately Tour de Fat is still a fund- and awareness-raiser for them.

 How much money does Tour de Fat raise for local non-profits?